 Frogs and toads are pollution sensitive organisms and are indicators of environmental health.
 Frogs and toads are both predators and prey, serving an important role in aquatic food webs.
 As predators, tadpoles help clean waterways by feeding on algae and adult frogs and toads feed on insects that can be pests and transmit diseases, such as mosquitoes.
 They also serve as a food source for many other organisms.

 Montgomery County will provide a volunteer training session every year in January or February and up to three field trainings at a site during the monitoring season and one during.
 Throughout the breeding season from February to August, we ask that you commit to monitoring a wetland site for a three minute period 30 minutes after sunset weekly.
-You have the option of monitoring a pre-registered site by the County or registering your own site.
+You have the option of monitoring a pre-registered site (Requires Adobe Flash Player) by the County or registering your own site.